Mackiovello/RustKeyGen/README.md

     -a, --ascii            Generates a key of ASCII characters, ranging from '!' to'~' (default) -w, --ascii-blank      Generates a key of ASCII characters, ranging from ' ' to'~'; same as --ascii, but includes blanks
-    -r, --ascii-reduced    Generates a key of reduced ASCII -h, --help             Prints help information
+    -h, --help             Prints help information
     -V, --version          Prints version information